Cathyann22/car-price-predictor/README.md

 ---

 ## Features
-- Predict car prices from user input
+- ✅ Predict car prices from user input
-- SHAP waterfall plots for luxury vehicles
+- 💎 SHAP waterfall plots for luxury vehicles
-- PDF export of predictions and diagnostics
+- 🖨️ PDF export of predictions and diagnostics
-- Diagnostics tab with RMSE and MAE metrics
+- 📊 Diagnostics tab with RMSE and MAE metrics
-- Modular pipeline with preprocessing and model
+- 🧠 Modular pipeline with preprocessing and model

 ---

-##  Setup Instructions
+# Setup Instructions
+To run the app locally:

 ```bash
 pip install -r requirements.txt
 streamlit run app.py